 License plates must be clearly displayed on the front and rear of motor vehicles registered in Washington.
 They must be clean and easy to read.
-You can have a license plate frame, but it cannot cover or obstruct the letters, numbers, or tabs on the plate.
+You can have a license plate frame, but it's illegal to cover the letters, numbers, or tabs on the plate.

-2.3: Insurance required
+2.3 | INSURANCE REQUIRED